eserie/wax-ml/docs/notebooks/03_ohlc_temperature.md

 +++

 Let's again considering the air temperatures dataset.
-It is sampled at a hourly resolution.
+It is sampled at an hourly resolution.
 We will make "trailing" air temperature bins during each day and "reset" the bin aggregation process at each day change.